Assertion-Based Optimization of Quantum Programs: Summary and future work

 \section{Summary and future work}

 We have presented an optimization methodology that extends the scope of automatic circuit optimizations.
-In particular, our methodology allows to carry out high-level optimizations that are typically performed by humans.
-This is achieved by taking into account post- and triviality conditions of all subroutines that get invoked by the quantum program that is being optimized.
+In particular, our methodology carries out high-level optimizations across subroutine boundaries that are typically performed by humans, enabling more efficient code reuse.
+This is achieved by taking into account pre-, post-, and triviality conditions of all subroutines that get invoked by the quantum program that is being optimized.

 Our generalized methodology currently performs optimizations if the overall action of a sequence of gates is trivial.
 Future work could address more general cases where, e.g., control qubits are in a state that only triggers subsets of these gates that, when combined, correspond to trivial operations.
 Additionally, symbolic computation on entanglement description assertions may be incorporated.
-This would allow to optimize iterative procedures such as the Newton-Raphson method which can be used to evaluate high-level arithmetic functions on a quantum computer~\cite{haner2018optimizing, cao2013}: For many such functions, the initial guesses can be chosen to be very simple (e.g., integer powers of two).
+This would allow to optimize iterative procedures such as the Newton-Raphson method which can be used to evaluate high-level arithmetic functions on a quantum computer~\cite{cao2013}: For many such functions, the initial guesses can be chosen to be very simple (e.g., integer powers of two).
 The first iteration of a Newton-Raphson method may then be applied symbolically to the output of the initial guess routine.
 Such optimizations have been shown to yield significant resource savings when performed manually~\cite{haner2018optimizing}.
-Automating such procedures would thus allow for the same benefits without the need for labor-intensive manual code optimization.

-\begin{acks} This work was supported by Microsoft and by the Swiss National Science Foundation through the National Competence Center for Research NCCR QSIT. \end{acks}
+Automating such procedures would thus result in the same benefits without the need for labor-intensive manual code optimization.
+Moreover, the focus of the present work lies on optimizing permutation-type subroutines.
+Future work could extend this to target phase-oracles by supporting pre- and postconditions in multiple bases. \begin{acks} We thank the anonymous referees for their valuable comments and suggestions.
+This work was supported by Microsoft and by the Swiss National Science Foundation through the National Competence Center for Research NCCR QSIT. \end{acks}